Topaz1618/Topaz1618.github.io/_posts/2017-09-17-English-Phrases.markdown

 {% highlight python %}
 // 听不清
-“Sorry, you’re breaking up a bit.
-Could you please say that again?”
+"Sorry, you’re breaking up a bit.
+Could you please say that again?"

-“I’m sorry, I didn’t catch that.
-Please say it again.”
+"I’m sorry, I didn’t catch that.
+Please say it again."

-“Could you repeat that please?”
+"Could you repeat that please?"

-“Could you speak a little louder please?”
+"Could you speak a little louder please?"

-“The line is very bad.
-Could I call you back?”
+"The line is very bad.
+Could I call you back?"

-“I’m calling about…”
+"I’m calling about…"

 // 等会儿
-“Would you mind holding for a minute while I check?”
+"Would you mind holding for a minute while I check?"

-“One moment please.”
+"One moment please."

-“One moment.
-Please stay on the line.”
+"One moment.
+Please stay on the line."

 {% endhighlight %}

 <h2 id="c2"> 视频会议 </h2>

 {% highlight python %}
 "Ok, let’s get started"

 // 介绍

 "Today’s meeting is about…"

 "These are the issues that we want to talk about. "

 // 开始吧

 "Let me share my screen with you."

 "Can I share my screen with you?"

 "Do you want me to make it bigger?"

 // 听不清
 Could you speak more slowly, please

 Could you repeat/explain that again?

 Could you repeat that last bit, please?

 Could you speak up please (a little louder)?

 I didn’t get that I am sorry could you say it again?

 Could you go through that again because I didn’t quite understand it?

 I didn’t quite get it.
 Perhaps you could go through that again.

 // 有问题
 "I am having trouble hearing you."

 "I think I may have a problem with the connection."

 "The screen is blank."

 "The screen is frozen / You’re frozen."

 "The image and sound are out of sync."

 "There’s a bit of an echo on the line."

 "I am having trouble hearing you.
 Would you mind unmuting it?"

 // 来晚了，你们唠啥了
 "What have we done so far?"

 "What have we covered so far?"

 // 有个小问题
 "Sorry, would you mind if I asked a question?"

 ”Just to clarify are you saying that…"

 "Could I interrupt you for a minute?"

 "Would you mind if I jumped in there, please?"

 "Would you mind if I butted in?
 (American English)"

 "Can I stop you for just one minute, please?"

 "One minute please, it seems we haven’t discussed…"

 "One minute, please.
 Could we go back over it because I’ve got some questions?"

 // 到点了
 "We’re running out of time.
 Let’s move on to the next meeting for next Wednesday."
 "I think we can leave this here for today."

 // 再说吧
 "We can pick this up again tomorrow/next week/on Wednesday."